ibanezang/DBMegreat/README.md

 |sqlserver| MS SQL Server database|

 ## Technical Detail
 DB Megreat will create a new table called `db_megreat_tracks` in your database.
 It keeps track all executed `.sql` scripts and execution time.
-The key used to identify a unique scripts is the `directory+filename`.
+The key used to identify a unique scripts is the `<filename>.sql`.
 The log file will tell the about the success or failure execution.
 If DB Megreat fails to execute a file, it will stop the entire operation and only make the records of the success executions in the `db_megreat_tracks` table.